CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

 <h2 id="conclusion">Conclusion</h2>

-In this article you learned how Python's `asyncio` can speed up your application considerably in situations where your code is waiting on multiple instances of Input/Output.
+In this article you learned how Python `asyncio` can speed up your application considerably in situations where your code is waiting on multiple instances of Input/Output.
 You also learned how `asyncio` can be used effectively and easily with the Flask web framework and the HTTPX library.

 `asyncio` won't always make your API faster, but in certain situations it can make a huge difference like demonstrated in this tutorial.
 Keep what you learned here in mind when writing your code in the future and you might gain some easy performance wins!